Navyashree-B-C/sloth/README.md

 **Simulate on desktop**: Open
 `http://localhost:5173/?autostart=1&alarm_time=07:30`
 to start a session without an alarm.
+Add `&delay_sec=0` to skip the countdown.

 ---